 3. Customer collaboration over contract negotiation

 Agile principles require customers to be involved in all phases of the project.
-Traditional methodologies only allow customers to negotiate before and after the project.
+The Waterfall approach or Traditional methodologies only allow customers to negotiate before and after the project.
 This used to result in wastage of both time and resources.
 If the customers are kept in the loop during the development process, team members can ensure that the final product meets all the requirements of the client.

 4. Responding to change over following a plan